Superspreading and Heterogeneity in Epidemics: SIR-storm in a teacup

 Conceptually, the models are furthermore helpful for sorting the reaction rates into two classes: those setting the speed of spreading and the late-time endemic state or herd immunity, respectively.
-The distinction mirrors that between Arrhenius- and Boltzmann-factors in physical chemistry: the former only modulate the speed of a chemical reaction, while the latter alone determine its outcome via the mass-action law.\footnote{This equilibrium-type constraint confers a crucial element of predictability to epidemics, \emph{if their population-wide pathogen-host chemistry is known and remains fixed over time}} The fundamental insight for pathogens that cannot be eradicated is that mitigation measures, including non-sterilizing vaccines and pharmaceuticals, are mere (anti-)catalysts.
-They can at best \emph{affect the time course but not the long-term fate} of an epidemic, which is determined by the pathogen-host chemistry, alone.
+The distinction mirrors that between Arrhenius- and Boltzmann-factors in physical chemistry: the former only modulate the speed of a chemical reaction, while the latter alone determine its outcome via the mass-action law.\footnote{This equilibrium-type constraint confers a crucial element of predictability to epidemics, \emph{if their population-wide pathogen-host chemistry is known and remains fixed over time}} The fundamental insight for pathogens that cannot be eradicated is that mitigation measures, including face masks, non-sterilizing vaccines, and pharmaceuticals, are mere (anti-)catalysts.
+They can at best~\cite{ioannidis:npj2021} \emph{affect the time course but not the long-term fate} of an epidemic, which is determined by the pathogen-host chemistry, alone.
 For example, rapid border closures may help to gain some time during the early stage of an epidemic.
 Yet, even the draconian travel quarantine imposed in Wuhan during the onset of the COVID epidemic in early 2020 was estimated to delay the further progression in Mainland China by no more than 3 to 5 days~\cite{EffectTravelRestrictions}.
-And even in island countries such as Australia, New Zealand, and Iceland, where the infection numbers were kept extremely low for about two years, they eventually rocketed --- thus ``vindicating Boltzmann over Arrhenius''.
+And even island countries such as Australia, New Zealand, Taiwan, and Iceland, where infection numbers were kept extremely low until the vaccination, anything but ``almost avoided the pandemic entirely''\footnote{\url{https://www.uschamber.com/on-demand/coronavirus-pandemic/bill-melinda-gates-on-the-pandemic-and-what-comes-next?autoplay=1} (min 6:28).}, thus ``vindicating Boltzmann over Arrhenius''.
 Such sobering insights can temper expectations about what pharmaceutical and non-pharmaceutical interventions can generally achieve for the control of epidemics.
 As the examples suggest, social interventions are notorious for their hard to assess~\cite{chin-etal:2021} and hard to justify cost-benefit ratios among the experts~\cite{BiosecurityDiseaseMitigationMeasures, LockdownReportAllen, coccia:2021,milan-etal:2021}.
 Despite some initial empirical~\cite{DidLockdownsServeTheirPurpose}, but more often lopsidedly model-based\footnote{ P. W. Magness, AIER 2021: \url{http://www.aier.org/article/the-failure-of-imperial-college-modeling-is-far-worse-than-we-knew}; G. A. Quinn \emph{et al.}, 2021: \url{http://doi.org/10.31219/osf.io/s9z2p}}, propositions to the contrary, also the latest epidemic does not seem to provide a plausible exception to this rule~\cite{gibson:2020,AssessingMandatoryStayAtHomeEffectsOnSpread, RethinkingLockdownGroupthink,watanabe-tomoyoshi:2021,kuhbandner-etal:2022,herby-etal:2022}.